This list is representative of the nature and number of electives offered each year.

 Professor Robert A. Shumsky

-In this mini-course we will develop both quantitative tools and qualitative models that will help us to manage service operations.
+In this class we will develop both quantitative tools and qualitative models that will help us to manage service operations.
 The class focuses on four topics: (i) the operations/marketing interface, (ii) managing variability in services, (iii) demand and revenue management, and (iv) service quality improvement.
-The first two topics run throughout the course.
+The first two topics run throughout the mini-course.
 For topic (i), we will focus on the importance of aligning the design and management of services with the marketing strategy of the firm.
 For (ii), we will see that service firms experience the types of variability seen in manufacturing (variability in customer demand and service times), but are also faced with sources of variability that are unique to services, including customers’ expectations, subjective preferences, and their willingness or ability to participate in elements of the service process.
 This makes the management of variability particularly challenging, and important, in services.
-Concepts and tools in the course will be applied to examples from health care, retail, car rental firms, airlines, and others.
+Concepts and tools in the mini-course will be applied to examples from health care, retail, car rental firms, airlines, and others.

 OPERATIONS STRATEGY (OPS)